JoshBeasley95/marketing-decision-intelligence-system/README.md

 Discover the best marketing tactics and persona combinations to generate pipeline.

-Custom recommendations based on Region + Account Type.
+Custom recommendations based on AI models for a chosen Region and Account Type.

 ✅ Tab 2: Close Opportunities